 21 March 1976 Limerick Civic Week Test Trial held at Limerick City Ronald Glynn (Mini Clubman) from Naas took overall victory 33 seconds ahead of local club member Ivor Doherty Adare (Mini).
 Waterford Driver Pat Power was third also in a Mini.
 There were 10 tests and prizes were presented by the Mayor of Limerick, Councillor Thady Coughlan

 18 January 1976 Sligo driver Alan Murray, in a 1275 Cooper, was the overall winner of the Winter Test Trials at Croagh Co.
 Limerick.
 The event held in mixed, loose and tarmac conditions, was also the second round of the Hewison National Test Trial Championship.
+17 drivers including one lady.
+Clerk of the Course was Sean Fitzgibbon.

 1 P Phelan Dublin Holda Mini 429.17 pts